 Joan Thomas is the author of four novels.
-Five Wives, her forthcoming book, is an immersive plunge into a shocking real-life event in the 1950’s.
+Five Wives, her recently-released book, is an immersive plunge into a shocking real-life event in the 1950’s.
 It was recently named a finalist for the 2019 Governor General’s Award for Fiction.

 Joan’s first novel, Reading by Lightning, was published in 2008 by Goose Lane Editions.
 It won the Commonwealth Prize for Best First Book (Canada and the Caribbean) and the Amazon.ca First Novel Award, and was nominated for four other awards, including the International IMPAC-Dublin Literary Award.
 Curiosity was published in April 2010 by McClelland & Stewart, and spent 42 weeks on the McNally Robinson Bestseller list.
 It was named a Quill and Quire Book of the Year and was nominated for the ScotiaBank Giller Prize, as well as the International IMPAC-Dublin Literary Award.
 The Opening Sky, which came out in 2014, won the McNally Robinson Prize for Book of the Year and was a finalist for the Governor General’s Award for Fiction.

 Joan Thomas lives in Winnipeg.
 She was a longtime contributing reviewer for the Globe and Mail.
 In 1999 she was co-editor with Heidi Harms of Turn of the Story: Canadian Short Fiction on the Eve of the Millennium (House of Anansi Press).
 In 2010, she, along with Pasha Malla and Alissa York, selected the stories for the Journey Prize Anthology (McClelland & Stewart).